Serbia national football team: Competition records

-Serbia was part of Yugoslavia and its national football team which existed between 1920–1992.
+Serbia was part of Yugoslavia and its national football team which existed between 1920 and 1992.
 With the collapse of Yugoslavia, the remaining constituent republics, Serbia and Montenegro, formed the Federal Republic of Yugoslavia in 1992.
 The country underwent a name change in 2003, and Montenegro left the state union in 2006.
-FIFA and UEFA consider the Football Association of Serbia a direct successor to the Football Association of Yugoslavia, thereby attributing all records to Serbia.
+FIFA and UEFA consider the Football Association of Serbia a direct successor to both the Football Association of Yugoslavia and the Football Association of Serbia and Montenegro, thereby attributing all records to Serbia.